What is cannabis?

 More questions than answers, especially regarding health risks

-If you choose to use cannabis, consider taking some steps to reduce your risk:
+If you smoke/use cannabis, consider taking some steps to reduce your risk:

 • Plan a safe ride: impairment can last 6+ hours.